techlib/celus/docs/user.rst

 User documentation
 ==================

-This is Celus documentation for users.
+This is CELUS documentation for users.
 For administrator documentation see :doc:`admin`.

 The document is divided into three parts depending on the access level of the user: